Lithophane leautieri: Biology

 The moth flies from September to mid-November.

 The larva is dark green, dorsal and subdorsal lines white, segmentally swollen and partially interrupted; spiracular line yellowish white.
 The larvae feed on various cypress species.

+The species primarily inhabits xerophilic cypress and juniper areas and can also be found in gardens and parks.
+The altitude distribution ranges from sea level to 1800 metres.